homemadearcade/zero/todo/4_TODO_FEATURES.md

   Player in editing game starts off invisible so we can make it invisible after BG color select Spawn bar inside the Spawn bar when you have selected gravity

+If the instructions could be smart and understand if the requirements of their context has been and have a checkmark if it is, and a check mark if it isnt, and also it would really cool if it could really understand previous steps and what to do to match context menu